Deposit of Faith

 The apostolic age is long gone.
 What we are left with today is called the “deposit of faith” in theological terms.
 It’s built upon what the disciples witnessed in the life, death and resurrection of Jesus.
 The deposit of faith has been passed on down the line in the lives of those who claim and proclaim the Gospel today.
 It’s who Jesus referred to when he said “Blessed are those who have not seen and yet believe”.

-Those who call themselves Christians are judged by what they do with this deposit of faith, and in a sense, Christianity itself is judged by the quality of their testimony.
-How do you explain the inexplicable?
+Believers today are judged by what they do with this deposit of faith, and in a sense, Christianity itself is judged by the quality of their testimony.
+How do you live out what is inexplicable?
 Cue to an interesting podcast I recently heard about, Johnny Cash, country legend and incidentally, a witness to the Gospel.
-His life was a great illustration of the “deposit of faith” borne out in human flesh.
+His life was a great illustration of how the “deposit of faith” bears out in real life.

 Johnny Cash was a man of contradictions and an unlikely Christian.
 His career had high highs and low lows.
 His family roots were dirt-poor sharecroppers of the rural south.
 His brother Jack died when Johnny was ten years old.
 Johnny Cash never gained the approval of his own father.
 He went to jail seven times, got addicted to drugs, quit drugs, was divorced and remarried along the way.
 He nearly went broke a few times and had to pawn his wife’s jewellery to pay the bills.
 He knew moments of extraordinary pain.
 Any close up of Johnny Cash’s face tells the story of a man haunted by the duality of flesh and spirit.
 Johnny Cash was the quintessential everyman.